 Comparison and Contrast of Human Hair Color and Feline Fur Color Stererotypes

-Comparison and Contrast of Red Haired Human and Red-Furred Cat Stereotypes
+Comparison and Contrast of Red Haired Human and Tortie, Calico, and Red-Furred Cat Stereotypes

-Whereas red headed men and boys are most often portrayed as average Joes, nerds, or bullies, red-furred male cats are usually portrayed as heroic, humble, or irascible.
+Whereas red headed men and boys are most often portrayed as average Joes, geeks, nerds, or bullies, red-furred male cats in cartoons, common, and other fictional works are usually portrayed as heroic, nice, humble, or irascible.
+Ginger cats, especially male ones in real life are often stereotyped as mellow, easygoing, and cuddly.
+This stereotype of male orange cats is basically the opposite of the Fiery Redhead

 Blonde Hair in Humans, White Fur in Cats Comparison